 Document Title: Quality Account 2010-2011

 Report Author(s): Steve Lennox

 Lead Director: Steve Lennox

 Contact Details: Stephen.lennox@lond-amb.nhs.uk

 Why is this coming to the Trust For discussion

 Board?

 This paper has been previously Strategy Review and Planning Committee

 presented to: Senior Management Group

 Quality Committee

 Audit Committee

 Clinical Quality Safety and Effectiveness Committee

 Risk Compliance and Assurance Group

 Learning from Experience Group

-☐ Other
+Other

 Recommendation for the Trust To discuss the content of the Quality Account

-Board: To discuss the content of the Quality Account
+Board:

 Executive Summary:

--

 This is the consultation version of the Quality Account.
 The assurance process obligates us to

-share a draft report with stakeholders and incorporate their comments within the final version that is
+and incomparate their commants within the final version that is

-published on NHS Choices website and submitted to the Secretary of State.
+share a draft report with stakeholders and incorporate their comments within the final version that is published on NHS Choices website and submitted to the Secretary of State.

-The final version will be tabled at the I Board in June for approval before submission.
+The final version will be tabled at the Board in June for approval before submission.

-However, the DH time frame does not give the June Board (28 June) the opportunity to shape the

-herefore, the draft is presented at the May Board in advance

-notice and for the opportunity for Boar
+However, the DH time frame does not give the June Board (28 June) the opportunity to shape the final version (submission 30 June).
+Therefore, the draft is presented at the May Board in advance notice and for the opportunity for Board members to comment.

-,

-the April Quality Committee for approval prior to circulation
+The Quality Account was presented to the April Quality Committee for approval prior to circulation to stakeholders.

-to stakeholders.

 Key issues for the Trust Board:

-They located for the frust bould.

 The quality priorities for 2011-2012.
-Mental health, End of Life, Appropriate Care Pathways and the
+Mental health, End of Life, Appropriate Care Pathways and the Quality dashboard.

-Quality dashboard.

-Attachmenter

-Attachments:

-Quality Account 2010 - 2011